-What do these chore phrases look like in a sentence?
+So, what do these chore phrases look like in a sentence?

 The Present Tense

-Use the present simple tense to talk about doing a chore on a regular basis.
+Use the simple present tense to talk about doing a chore on a regular basis.

 Yo paso la aspiradora todos los días.

-I vacuum every day.
+(I vacuum every day.)

-I always do the laundry.
+(I always do the laundry.)

 To talk about what someone else is doing, use the appropriate present tense ending: